reyesdiego/project/server/README.md

 # ScoreTeam REST API Server

-A Node.js Express REST API server that replaces Supabase queries for the ScoreTeam application, using Slonik for PostgreSQL database operations.
+A Node.js Express REST API server for the ScoreTeam application, using Slonik for PostgreSQL database operations.

 ## Features